Featured image for Why Authentik Matters for Texas 67 Systems

 Do small businesses really need SSO and MFA?

 Many do.
-If a business uses cloud apps, remote access, shared files, or contractor accounts, SSO and MFA can reduce password sprawl and lower the chance of account compromise.
+If a business uses cloud apps, remote access, shared files, or contractor accounts, central sign-in and MFA can reduce password sprawl and lower the chance of preventable account problems.

-Is self-hosted identity management safe for small teams?
+Is self-hosted identity safe for a small team?

-If you want cleaner, safer access control for staff and contractors, Texas 67 Systems can design and deploy a right-sized identity stack with MFA and role-based access.
+Need cleaner access control for staff, contractors, and internal tools?
+Texas 67 Systems can design and deploy a right-sized identity stack with MFA and clearer role-based access.
 Talk with us.

 Sources